wwieder/biogeochem_testbed/README.md

 Feb 10, 2023
 Aug.
 29, 2018

-User’s manual and technical documentation for the biogeochemical testbed in published in:
+#### User’s manual and technical documentation for the biogeochemical testbed in published in:
 - Wieder et al. Global Change Biology, 2018.
-- Wieder et al. Geophysical Reserach Letters, 2019
-The biogeochemical testbed code base used in these simulations is included (commit 26b4630).
+- Wieder et al. Geophysical Reserach Letters, 2019 _The biogeochemical testbed code base used in these simulations is included (commit 26b4630)._
+- Eastman et al. Biogeoscciences 2023
+- Wieder et al. JAMES, Submitted 2023

 Feb 2023 updates include:
 - Representation of coupled C-N biogeochemistry for MIMICS,